zkrising/Tachi/docs/docs/api/auth.md

 Where API_KEY is the api key you wish to use.

 The other way to authorise a request is with your session cookie.
-This is **NOT** recommended for normal use, and is instead a way for logged-in users to interact with the API as themselves.
+This is **NOT** recommended for non-user use, and is instead a way for logged-in users to interact with the API as themselves.

 To use authentication in this way, simply make a request with your `ktchi_production_session` or `btchi_production_session` cookie.

 The reason for this second authentication method is so that, when a user logs in, they can use the cookie they were set to also interact with the API.

+This type of authentication is referred to as "Self-Key" or "Session-Key" authentication, and it grants special permissions, such as being able to change your password.

 ## Getting Tokens